ksolenkova/TeamProjectFluxday/README.md

 What you need to install for this project:

-Selenium.WebDriver
+- Microsoft.VisualStudio.TestTools.UnitTesting
-Selenium.Support
+- Selenium.WebDriver
-Selenium.Chrome.WebDriver
+- Selenium.Support
-Selenium.Firefox.WebDriver
+- Selenium.Chrome.WebDriver
-Microsoft.VisualStudio.TestTools.UnitTesting
+- Selenium.Firefox.WebDriver

 Get started with the project:
 1. Download development branch.